med2mad/Ahlediafa-landing-page/README.md

-The frontend app for the Ahlediafa project.
+The frontend app for the "Ahlediafa" project.